 With this being the case, it is a common best practice to use multiple Opt-Out Domains within your email program.
-There are two main benefits of taking this type of Opt-Out Domain Segmentation approach.
+There are two main benefits of taking this type of Segmentation approach.

-1 – By limiting the number of mailers using a particular Opt-Out Domain, the impact of having that domain appear on a blacklist is limited to only the mailer or mailers using that particular domain.
+1 – By limiting the number of mailers using a particular Opt-Out Domain, the impact of having it appear on a blacklist is limited to only the mailer or mailers using that particular domain.

 2 – Having very few (or even just one) mailers associated with a particular Opt-Out Domain makes it much easier to identify which partner may have been flagged by a blacklist organization.